 Individual operators are responsible for tracking and reporting training units for certification renewal.
-Certificates of completion and transcripts are reviewed to determine fulfillment of the professional development requirements.
-In 2019, more than 750 courses approved for operator professional development were offered.
+They are now supported in this effort by tools built in to the operator portal.
+In most cases, course providers upload attendance sheets for pre-approved training events into the database.
+Training units issued in this way can be tracked by operators in their individual accounts.
+When operators take courses that have not been pre-approved for training units, they must upload certificates of completion and information about the course into the operator portal for review before training units can be issued.
+All training unit data is reviewed to determine fulfillment of the professional development requirements.
+In 2020, 900 courses approved for operator professional development were offered.
 These include courses approved for limited "in-house" presentations, as well as courses available to all operators.
 Many of these classes were held multiple times within the year.
 The price for each course varies from no charge to several hundred dollars for multiple day training.